 Breast Milk and Infant Formula in Caries

-White tooth fillings are quickly replacing those ugly old silver or metal amalgam fillings of old – and little wonder.
+White tooth fillings are rapidly replacing those ugly old silver or metal amalgam fillings of old – and little wonder.

-Most people prefer tooth colored fillings so that when they speak or laugh they are not exposing a mouthful of dark fillings on their back teeth.
-That's the problem with silver fillings – they ever turn black.
+Most people prefer tooth colored fillings so that when they speak or laugh they aren't exposing a mouthful of dark fillings on their back teeth.
+That's the problem with silver fillings – they eventually turn black.

 However, those so-called metal fillings can also lead to cracked teeth over time because they expand.
 They also contain small amounts of mercury, which is quite toxic.
-Indeed, many dentists now will not use amalgam because of the mercury component.
+Indeed, many dentists now won't use amalgam because of the mercury component.

 White fillings are usually made of plastic and glass particles – they are mercury free and because they bond to the tooth they actually restore much of its original strength.